charlesxu90/alphafold3/README.md

 }
 ```
 Need to give the sequences, seeds.
 MSA can be searched using AF3 by default.
+Note: the `"id"` need to be a single character, e.g. 'A', 'B', or 'C'.

 ## Run the program
 ```shell